 For help in finding a beautiful ring or comparing two options, please reach out to our diamond experts.
 They’re always happy to assist our readers in any way they can.

-Preparing for your proposal is an exciting time and you want a beautiful ring to make it all happen.
+Preparing for your proposal is an exciting time and you want a beautiful ring to make it all happen (check out our tips on how to choose one).
 It’s true that an engagement ring is one of the most special gifts you’ll ever buy.
 It symbolizes your love and your commitment to a life together.
 If you’re wondering, “How much should I spend on an engagement ring?,” you’ll find plenty of helpful insight in this article.

 We’ll walk you through: